ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 ## Leverage points

-Here are the twelve places to intervene in a system compiled by Donna.
-In increasing order of effectiveness.
+Here are the twelve places to intervene in a system compiled by Donna, in increasing order of effectiveness.

 ### 12. Constants, parameters, numbers